 Asia encompasses a cinematic vision that is a symphony as diverse as it is discerning.
 As blockbusters make the headlines, we turn to independent voices that bring stories, both real and imagined, brilliantly to life.
 This year’s Asian Frontier program showcases bold new voices from China (Elephant Sitting Still and Girls Always Happy), Singapore (A Land Imagined), Thailand (Manta Ray), and Vietnam (The Third Wife) paired with seasoned auteurs Naomi Kawase (Vision), Eric Khoo (Ramen Shop), and Rithy Panh (Graves Without a Name).

-Few cultures have had a greater influence on our country and our region than those of Latin America and Iberia.
-Our Cine Latino program celebrates the cinematic history and rich tapestry of Spanish and Portuguese language film and the powerful and captivating cinematic storytelling emerging from three continents and eight countries.
+Few cultures have had a greater influence on our country and region than those of Latin America and Iberia.
+The Cine Latino program celebrates the cinematic history and rich tapestry of Spanish and Portuguese language film, and the powerful and captivating cinematic storytelling emerging from three continents and ten countries.

-Take a walk on the dark side of the festival with zombies, cops, criminals and the unexplainable.
+Take a walk on the dark side of the festival with possessions, cursed dresses, criminals and the unexplainable.
 Covering action, horror, mystery, and sometimes a mix of all three, the thrills and chills of this program transcend borders with undeniable international flair.

-Avant-garde, experimental, lyrical, vanguard, idiosyncratic—many terms have been used for films and filmmakers that work outside the box, exploring cinema’s potential.
-Frame Forward embraces these non-traditional narrative and documentary features and shorts that push the boundaries and that invite audiences to experience the possibilities of stories that fall outside of the ordinary.
+Avant-garde, experimental, lyrical, idiosyncratic—many terms have been used for films and filmmakers that work outside the box, exploring cinema’s potential.
+Frame Forward embraces non-traditional fiction and documentary features, shorts and performances that push boundaries and invite audiences to broaden their experience of the moving image.

 Images of Africa

-As African countries freed themselves from colonization, its filmmakers simultaneously freed themselves from convention and blazed a trail of innovation and national identity.
-That tradition continues today as the images and stories of Africa become part of our global cinematic language.
+As African countries free themselves from colonization, its filmmakers simultaneously free themselves from convention, blazing a trail of innovation and identity.
+Their images and stories become part of our global cinematic language.
 Experience the vivid, innovative and inspiring stories, both real and fictional, that continue to emerge from countries all across the world’s second largest continent.

 New American Visions